survivejs/webpack-book/manuscript/output/01_targets.md

 ## Web Targets

 Webpack uses the *web* target by default.
 This is ideal for a web application like the one you have developed in this book.
-Webpack will bootstrap the application and load its modules.
+Webpack bootstraps the application and load its modules.
 The initial list of modules to load is maintained in a manifest, and then the modules can load each other as defined.

 ### Web Workers

-The *webworker* target will wrap your application as a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
+The *webworker* target wraps your application as a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
 Using web workers is valuable if you want to execute computation outside of the main thread of the application without slowing down the user interface.
 There are a couple of limitations you should be aware of:

 * You cannot use webpack's hashing features when the *webworker* target is used.
 * You cannot manipulate the DOM from a web worker.
 If you wrapped the book project as a worker, it would not display anything.